More On Reconciliation

 For God has not given us a spirit of fear, but of power and of love and of a sound mind.”
 2 Timothy 1:7 KJV

 He doesn’t want us to do what is right because we are afraid of Him or of future vengeful punishment, but because we love Him.
 Any wise earthly father prefers their child to do what he says because they love and want to please him, rather than out of fear of consequences.
-That’s external motivation and it lasts only as long as the “external motivator,” the parent, is around.
-Unless obedience is built up within the heart of the child, that same child will require other external motivators to behave and faces a difficult future.
+Parents can force their will on their children, but that does not last when the parent is not around the child.
+That’s external motivation and it lasts only as long as the external motivator, the parent, is around.

 God does not want us to have fear but faith, because the fearful cannot enter in:

-“Then the angel showed me a river of the water of life, clear as crystal, flowing from the throne of God and of the Lamb (Christ), in the middle of its street.
+“Then the angel showedme a river of the water of life, clear as crystal, flowing from the throne of God and of the Lamb (Christ), in the middle of its street.
 On either side of the river was the tree of life, bearing twelve kinds of fruit, yielding its fruit every month; and the leaves of the tree were for the healing of the nations.

 There will no longer exist anything that is cursed [because sin and illness and death are gone], and the throne of God and the Lamb will be in it, and His bond-servants will serve and worship Him [with great awe and joy and loving devotion];

 They will [be privileged to] see His face, and His name will be on their foreheads.
 And there will no longer be night; they do not need lamplight or sunlight, because the Lord God will illumine them, and they will reign [as kings] forever and ever.”
-Revelation 22:1-5 Amplified
+Revelation 22:1-5 AMP

-The Concordant translates “no more curse” to “no more doom.”
-We know there is no sin, illness and death after we are already dead but this is clearly our promised future on this earth, our promised “new earth” where we need it.
+The Concordant translates no more curse as no more doom.
+We know there is no sin, illness and death after our physical bodies die so these passages of scripture are clearly our promised future on this earth, our promised new earth,here, where we need it!
 There is already no doom on the other side.
 This is heaven right here: no more condemnation, no doom, no death, no tears, no more night!

-It is the state of being God is drawing us into as we walk and overcome with Him.
+This is the state of being God is drawing us into as we continue to walk hand in hand with Him, overcoming all.
 It is His coming again within the saints!

-Distorted teaching about the book of Revelation is part of the rapture doctrine where revelatory words and events are applied literally to some sections and not others.
-Revelation is often taught as the judgment of God coming on the world of earthly sinners.
-But the Book of Revelation given to John is the Revelator is a most important Message our Lord is bringing to us, His people.
-John was in the spirit when He got this revelation.
+While John’s Revelation is often taught as the judgment of God coming on the world of earthly sinners, John was in the spirit when He got this revelation.
 It is in symbolic language meant to be understood by the spirit.

 The Unveiling of Jesus Christ, which God gives to Him, to show to His slaves what must occur swiftly; and He signifies it, dispatching through His messenger to His slave John, who testifies to the word of God and the testimony of Jesus Christ, whatever He perceived.”
-Revelation 1:1-2 Concordant
+Revelation 1:1-2 CLV

 “And it shall come to pass in that day, that his burden shall be taken away from off thy shoulder, and his yoke from off thy neck, and the yoke shall be destroyed because of the anointing.”
 Isaiah 10:27 KJV

 We who love the Lord and are called according to His purpose for this hour follow on to know Him.
 We leave the Laodicean condition of thinking we’re rich and have need of nothing.
 We know we need more of God!
-We do not settle in that camp or any other, but “come up here” , as the Lord directed John, up into the spiritual realm where He is.
+We do not settle in that camp or any other, but come up here, as the Lord directed John, up into the spiritual realm where He is.

+“After these things I looked, and behold, a door standing open in heaven.
 And the first voice which I heard was like a trumpet speaking with me, saying, ‘Come up here, and I will show you things which must take place after this.’”
 Revelation 4:1 NKJV

 Women received back their dead, raised to life again.
-There were others who were tortured, refusing to be released so that they might gain an even better resurrection.”
+There were others who were tortured, refusing to be released so that they might gain an even better resurrection.
 Hebrews 11:35 NIV

-If there’s a better resurrection available, with the key seeming to be affliction and suffering, there is also a resurrection that falls short for some.
-When we are just waiting for the rapture, this doctrine becomes a robber and a thief!
+If there’s a better resurrection available, with the key seeming to be enduring and overcoming affliction and suffering, there is also a resurrection that falls short for some.
 There are Christians who have stopped growing, resting in their current condition while waiting to be taken away when the rapture happens.
 They are satisfied with what they know and the religious things they have always done.

-They have slowed down or stopped learning and growing in necessary, spiritual ways to advance in the Lord.
+Some of our brothers and sisters in Christ have thus slowed down or stopped learning and growing in necessary, spiritual ways to advance in the Lord.
 When we believe some things can only change once we are dead, that only the death of our bodies can accomplish this, we settle for where we are.
 We build our tent of dwelling in this camp and miss His further intent to perfect us, to be complete in Him.
-But hear this: the kingdom of God has been and is coming in us.
-Jesus stated this very clearly in the gospels.
-If God says we will be perfect, complete, we will be, on this side of heaven or the other.

-Matthew does not say here that we will be perfect when we die.
-He just states: “You will be perfect!”
-God tells us we are to be perfect, complete in Him.
-We are to be like Him with the mind of Christ in us and His character written in our hearts.
+Jesus just states that we are to be perfect complete in Him and if He said it, He will do it.
+Clearly perfection in the flesh is impossible.
+We cannot do it, no matter how hard we try.
+We are to be like Him with the mind of Christ in us and His character written in our hearts by His hand.
 Because we have yet to see the fullness in someone on this earth does not make it any less so.
 Is there any work God has begun, ever, that He does not finish?

 God does not tell His people to do something that He does not make a way for us to do.
-But when?
 The message of ultimate reconciliation provides so much hope for us now, rather than expecting everything to be done in the afterlife.
 He made the way for this to be.
 There is only one place where we can be made perfect.
 That is when we come up spiritually to the place where Jesus Christ is, His throne in spiritual Zion with Father God.

 Here is where just men are being perfected.
-We leave all other camps, all other realms of Christianity in which some have settled, to answer His call to come up highert in the spirit where He rules and reigns.
+We leave all other camps, all other realms of Christianity in which some have settled, to answer His call to come up higher in the spirit where He rules and reigns.

 “Instead, you have come to Mount Zion, to the city of the living God, the heavenly Jerusalem.
 You have come to myriads of angels in joyful assembly, to the congregation of the firstborn, enrolled in heaven.

 You have come to God the Judge of all, to the spirits of the righteous, made perfect, to Jesus the mediator of a new covenant, and to the sprinkled blood that speaks a better word than the blood of Abel.”
-Hebrews 12:22-24 Berean
+Hebrews 12:22-24 BSB

 You have come, not will come!
-Though we know only One perfect being, our Lord Jesus Christ, the perfection of Jesus Christ has come to dwell in us, to perfect us as He is.
+Though we know only One perfect being, our Lord Jesus Christ, the perfection of Jesus Christ has come to dwell in us, to perfect us to be as He is.
+He fulfilled the work of the law given on Mount Sinai, so that we come to Mt.
+Zion.
 He promised.
 God is within us, enlarging His habitation inside of us, wherein is His kingdom.

-He will continue to lift us out of death and hell, making us a fit habitation for Jesus and His Father.
+God will continue to lift us out of death and hell, making us, His body, a fit habitation for Jesus and His Father to dwell, tabernacling in us.
 Jesus Christ our Lord is the firstborn of many brethren.

-We who remain on earth but live in spirit have the opportunity to be made a part of this first fruit company of the sons of God.
+We who remain on earth but live in spirit have the opportunity to be made a part of His firstfruit company of the sons of God.

 “So then, my dear ones, just as you have always obeyed [my instructions with enthusiasm], not only in my presence but now much more in my absence, continue to work out your salvation [that is, cultivate it, bring it to full effect, actively pursue spiritual maturity] with awe-inspired fear and trembling [using serious caution and critical self-evaluation to avoid anything that might offend God or discredit the name of Christ].

 For it is [not your strength, but it is] God who is effectively at work in you, both to will and to work [that is, strengthening, energizing, and creating in you the longing and the ability to fulfill your purpose] for His good pleasure.”
-Philippians 2:12-13 Amplified
+Philippians 2:12-13 AMP

-We are directed by Paul to take our salvation very seriously, to be in awe of our Savior and His work within us.
+We are directed by Paul to take our salvation seriously, to be in awe of our Savior and His work within us.
 What God decrees, He completes in us.
 We are His workmanship.
 How well we know that we cannot do anything God directs us to do in our own strength!
-He even creates the will in us when we do not have it!
-We enter into His rest while He works in us a willingness as well as a character that pleases Him.
-That, brothers and sisters in Christ, is good news!
+He even creates the will in us when we do not have it.
+We enter into His rest while He works in us a willingness as well as the fruit of the character of Christ that pleases Him.

 “Then I saw a great white throne and the One seated on it.
 Earth and heaven fled from His presence, and no place was found for them.
 And I saw the dead, great and small, standing before the throne.

-Because we have yet to see a human fully perfected in God does not dismiss this truth.
-In fact, God may have had a few who did it here, we just don’t know about them!
-God said it, so we can do it!
-But there still is this matter of timing.
 Many have longed to be perfected, to look into this Day of the Lord, but have been prevented because it has not been God’s timing.
 But there are now signs that this Day is dawning, this long awaited Day of the Lord.

-Jesus has been coming back within a people, to be “unveiled,” seen as He really is from within us.
-He is not seen as a God too weak and powerless to save all of the world He so loved.
+Jesus has been coming back within a people to be unveiled, seen as He really is, shining out from within us into this dark, dark world.

 Jesus Christ is by no means still battling satan whom He defeated on the cross.
 He is battling and conquering the antichrist, anything that is anti—against—Christ within us:

 “And I looked, and behold, a white horse!
 And its rider had a bow, and a crown was given to him, and he came out conquering, and to conquer.”
 Revelation 6:2 ESV

-Has He not been conquering our fleshly ways, the sin that misses the mark He has set for us, since we invited Him in our hearts?
+Has He not been coming in, conquering our fleshly ways, the sin that misses the mark He has set for us, since we invited Him in our hearts?
 For too long we Christians have put the anti-Christ off on others, saying it is this or that powerful dictator or leader in our present-day world.
 No, it’s this denomination or that.
 Wait, it is this minister or that who is teaching error.
 It is time to look in the mirror and recognize that the anti-Christ is within us, well established in our all-to-human natures.

 “Children, it is the last hour; and just as you have heard that the antichrist is coming, so now many antichrists have appeared.
 This is how we know it is the last hour.